 from the beginning, we were set on packaging our caftans in a reusable package of some kind. easy to say, much harder to create.

-so we learned as we spent a YEAR developing it.
+so we learned as we spent a tons of time developing it.

 but it was so worth the extra effort. the final result is more of a standup pouch as opposed to a flat zip as we first imagined. brer rabbit style.